 I have found that, by bidding using the CPC, your ads are likely to get more clicks.
 That is because Facebook tends to position CPC ads in areas of the page that will generate more clicks.
 Because Facebook presumably generates a lot of its revenue from ads, this may appear self-serving.
 But, because it also generates more clicks for the merchant, it's seems equitable, too.

 In his blog post, "Is Facebook Really Worth It?," ecommerce merchant and Practical eCommerce contributor Dale Traxler makes this recommendation: "When you do decide to advertise on Facebook, here's a tip, just ignore Facebook's recommended PPC bids.
 They are ridiculously high compared to what you actually need to bid for good results.
-Also, use CPC bidding for your ads as you'll likely get better results than CPM bidding."
+Also, use CPC bidding for your ads as you'll likely get better results than CPM bidding." - Daily Budget.

 Facebook allows advertisers to set a daily, maximum budget.
-However, my experience is that you may not reach the budget limit every day.
+However, my experience is that you may not reach the budget limit every day. - Lifetime Budget.

-Lifetime budget works at the campaign level and is very similar to daily budget, but instead of entering an amount to spend per day, you may enter an amount to spend over a campaign's lifetime, over a specific period of time.
+Lifetime budget works at the campaign level and is very similar to daily budget, but instead of entering an amount to spend per day, you may enter an amount to spend over a campaign's lifetime, over a specific period of time. - Max Bid.

 Facebook will suggest a minimum and maximum range for your bid.
 Invariably, this will be higher for CPC and lower for CPM.
 You have the option of setting a different bid if you choose.